Elon Musk says Tesla moving headquarters to Texas - RFI

 San Francisco (AFP)

-Tesla chief Elon Musk told investors on Thursday that the leading electric vehicle maker is moving its headquarters from Silicon Valley to Texas.
+Tesla chief Elon Musk told investors on Thursday that the leading electric vehicle maker is moving its headquarters from Silicon Valley to Texas, where it is building a plant.

 "I'm excited to announce that we're moving our headquarters to Austin, Texas," Musk said at an annual shareholders meeting.